Anthony John Mundella (journalist and educationalist): Early life

-Private Secretary to Rt Hon AJ Mundella
+Private Secretary to A. J. Mundella

-In 1880, Mundella's uncle, AJ Mundella, a Liberal MP for Sheffield, became Vice-President of the Privy Council Committee on Education (in effect the Victorian equivalent of Secretary of State for Education) in William Gladstone's government.
+In 1880, Mundella's uncle, A. J. Mundella, a Liberal MP for Sheffield, became Vice-President of the Privy Council Committee on Education (in effect the Victorian equivalent of Secretary of State for Education) in William Gladstone's government.
 He invited his nephew, then 21, to come to London to serve as his private secretary.

 Mundella moved to London to work for his uncle and began a life-long close connection with Westminster and its affairs, particularly in the fields of education and the welfare of children.
 He was well-placed to learn how Westminster, Whitehall, Parliament, politics, and politicians worked.
-He supported AJ Mundella in the introduction of his Bill to complete the system of compulsion to attend school which became known as the Mundella Act (properly known as the Elementary Education Act 1880), which finally established the means to enforce all children being sent to school.
+He supported A. J. Mundella in the introduction of his Bill to complete the system of compulsion to attend school which became known as the Mundella Act (properly known as the Elementary Education Act 1880), which finally established the means to enforce all children being sent to school.
 He further supported his uncle in his work to reorganise technical education, including forming a single institution of the scientific schools at South Kensington in London, establishing the Normal School of Science and Royal School of Mines in October 1881 and in improving higher education in Wales.
 Mundella also aided his uncle in the further development of the South Kensington Museum (later the Victoria and Albert Museum), and the introduction of the educational code of 1882, which became known as the "Mundella Code".
 Improvement in the inspection of schools, including employing some female inspectors, and insisting that the health and mental capacity of children should be taken into consideration when examining their learning progress proceeded apace, as did beneficial change in teacher training.
 Mundella also supported his uncle in the determination to urge local government to provide cheap meals for children.

 Gladstone's government fell in 1885, but Mundella continued by his uncle's side, through the General Election of October 1885, a brief period in opposition when his uncle remained on the Liberal front bench, and then the subsequent General Election in January 1886 which returned the Liberals to power.
-Gladstone appointed AJ Mundella President of the Board of Trade with a place in the Cabinet.
+Gladstone appointed A. J. Mundella President of the Board of Trade with a place in the Cabinet.
 Mundella stayed working for his uncle in his new position until the Liberal government fell once again at the end of July 1886.
-Though AJ Mundella continued to be an MP and later served a second, longer, term as President of the Board of Trade, Mundella junior left his uncle's service at this point, after 6 years in Westminster, and returned to Nottingham.
+Though A. J. Mundella continued to be an MP and later served a second, longer, term as President of the Board of Trade, Mundella junior left his uncle's service at this point, after 6 years in Westminster, and returned to Nottingham.
 In his time in Whitehall, Mundella had undoubtedly laid the firm foundation for his later campaigning and political lobbying in the field of education reform and the welfare of children.